pavlos-konstantinidis/config-tool_mock/README.md

 9. [x] Auto-instantiate protocols
 10. [x] Make protocols dropable - accepting block and group instances
 11. [x] Visualize every instance with json-tree modal
-12. [ ] Integrate monaco editor for direct JSON editing
-13. [ ] Flatten and abstract trials from Protocol instance
+12. [ ] Flatten and abstract trials from Protocol instance
-14. [ ] Push all trials to subjects associated with specified protocol
+13. [ ] Push all trials to subjects associated with specified protocol
-15. [ ] Merge all subjects into one JSON, structure as specified and export
+14. [ ] Merge all subjects into one JSON, structure as specified and export
-16. [x] Deploy on digital ocean droplet for preview + [development server](https://github.com/aris-konstantinidis/config-tool_mock-server)
+15. [x] Deploy on digital ocean droplet for preview + [development server](https://github.com/aris-konstantinidis/config-tool_mock-server)

 ## Notes
 - No design - just basic bootstrap classes